 (b) describes the information and documents provided in support of the application; and

-(c) informs the relevant person that he or she will be given a reasonable opportunity to make submissions or to be heard in relation to the application.
+(c) states that the relevant person will be given a reasonable opportunity to make submissions or to be heard in relation to the application.

 (2) Nothing in subsection (1) requires or authorises the Director to disclose confidential police information.

 [Section 152D inserted: No. 73 of 2006 s.
-97.]
+97; amended: No. 25 of 2023 s.
+21(2).]

 152E.
 Director may make prohibition orders